Peak Climbing in Nepal: Complete Guide to the Best Himalayan Climbing Peaks

 • Mountain Range: Mahalangur

-• Permit: NMA Trekking Peak Permit, Sagarmatha National Park Entry Permit, and Trekkers’ Information Management System (TIMS) Card
+• Permit: NMA Trekking Peak Permit, Sagarmatha National Park Entry Permit, Khumbu Pasang Lhamu Rural Municipality Permit and Makalu Barun National Park Entry Permit

 Mera Peak is also situated in the same district and region as Island Peak, rising to 6,476 m (21,247 ft).
 Therefore, you need to have the same permits here as well.
 It’s the highest trekking peak in Nepal.